-The proponent views WSA25-01 and WSA25-03 as proactive measures to conserve the Unit 2 deer population and continue subsistence uses for local users before the situation gets worse, as one bad winter could devastate the deer population and greatly prolong recovery.
-The proponent explains that while multiple, interactive factors such as predation, habitat loss, and weather have contributed to the decline of the Unit 2 deer population, hunting and harvest mortality are the most controllable factors.
+The proponents of all three proposals view their requested changes as proactive measures to conserve the Unit 2 deer population and continue subsistence uses for local users.
+The proponent of WP26-03/-04 argues that these proactive measures are an important step to prevent the situation from potentially getting worse, as one bad winter could devastate the population and greatly prolong recovery.
+The proponent of WP26-03/-04 also notes that while multiple, interactive factors such as predation, habitat loss, and weather have contributed to the decline of the Unit 2 deer population, hunting and harvest mortality are the most controllable factors.